Wien Franz-Josefs-Bahnhof

 Wien Franz-Josefs-Bahnhof (translated as Vienna Franz Joseph Station, abbreviated as Wien FJB) is a train station in the Alsergrund district of Vienna, Austria.
-It serves as the southern terminus of the Emperor Franz Joseph Railway.
+It serves as the southern terminus of the Franz-Josefs-Bahn.

 History

 A first provisional terminus opened with the inauguration of the first section of the Emperor Franz Joseph Railway from Vienna to Eggenburg in 1870.
 The Kaiser-Franz-Josefs-Bahnhof, lavishly designed in a historicist Ringstraße style, was built at the present site from 1872 onwards and finished six years later.
 In 1907 it received access to the Vienna tramway network providing a direct connection to the Westbahnhof, Nordwestbahnhof, Nordbahnhof (Praterstern) railway stations.

+When Vienna hosted the 1873 Vienna World's Fair to celebrate Franz Joseph I of Austria, after who the railway station was named, there were four direct trains running between Kaiser-Franz-Josefs-Bahnhof and Prague.
+The daytime express connected the two cities in nine hours, the overnight train took 18 hours.

 During World War II it was damaged by strategic bombing and a blaze in April 1945, nevertheless it was the first of the Vienna main railway stations to resume operations after the war.
 Re-erected in a simple manner, the reception building served as a backdrop for the 1968 film Mayerling starring Omar Sharif and Catherine Deneuve.
 The desolate structure was finally demolished in 1974.
 The new station building, including large-scale office facilities above the tracks, was inaugurated in 1978.
 The adjacent Althanstraße (UZA) lecture hall complex of the Vienna University was finished in 1995.